honetools/formats/Service API.md

 This is the API implemented by Sway cloud service, with API endpoints running at `https://swy.io/v1/`.

-The API consists of two parts. **App API** works in the context of one app.
+The API consists of two parts. **Project API** works in the context of one project.
 The desktop tool puts Sway documents to the API, and clients can retrieve current values and assets.

-The goal of the app API is to let users test the values encoded in Sway documents on client apps and devices.
+The goal of the project API is to let users test the values encoded in Sway documents on client apps and devices.
 It is explicitly not designed to be a version control system: for this purpose, real version control systems (Git etc) should be used to manage the documents.
 Most PUT requests unconditionally overwrite the current state of a resource.

-The other part of the API, **management API**, deals with creating new apps and seeing the associated metadata (authorized users, logs etc).
-The desktop tool uses this API to manage the apps.
+The other part of the API, **management API**, deals with creating new projects and seeing the associated metadata (authorized users, logs etc).
+The desktop tool uses this API to manage the projects.